FireChickenProductivity/tic-tac-toe-game/README.md

 * [Statement of Work](https://github.com/FireChickenProductivity/tic-tac-toe-game/blob/main/StatementOfWork.md)
 * [Python Cryptography Library](https://cryptography.io/en/43.0.0/)

+# Security Risk/Evaluation
+* Passwords are stored directly in the database, which means that anyone who steals the database obtains the passwords.
+This should get addressed using password hashes with salt values.
+* The system permits fast, repeated log in attempts, which would make compromising passwords a lot easier.
+This could be addressed by enforcing a time delay in between login requests from the same source IP address and possibly limiting the number of accepted login requests for a user in a given amount of time.
+* The protocol does not include message authentication, which could allow not only interference in the middle but also packets with spoofed source address to allow impersonating another user.
+This could be addressed using encrypted message hashes.
+* The encryption scheme does not protect the private key, so anyone who steals it could decrypt the initial symmetric key transmission message.
+This could be addressed by protecting the private key with a password.
+* Someone in the middle could pretend that the correct public key is theirs.
+This could be addressed by getting a certificate from a certificate authority.
+* The encryption scheme relies on a single symmetric key for every client session, which could potentially allow cryptanalysis attacks as it is not random what messages get sent when during a session.
+This could be addressed by updating the symmetric key using a key derivation function after every message.
+Uncovering the first key would uncover the rest, but that itself could be addressed by starting over with a new random symmetric key periodically.
+* The server has no special protections against denial of service attacks.
+Properly addressing is beyond the scope of the server code itself.
+* Someone could launch a denial of service attack against the server by trying to fill memory with games as the server never removes them.
+That could greatly reduce the number of traffic that would have to be used against the server to deny service.
+To address this, server could remove inactive games after a certain amount of time.
+* A denial of service attack could try to fill disk memory by filling the database with accounts or filling the log with events.
+To address this, the logging code could stop adding to the file after it reaches a certain size.
+The server could require email verification of accounts before creating them to avoid filling the database with excess accounts and remove accounts after a certain amount of time if they were never used to play any games.

 # Mock Socket Testing Framework
 Interactions between the server and clients can be tested with a custom unit testing framework that simulates sockets and selectors.
 See mock_socket.py and testing_utilities.py for the code.
 Tests written in this framework can be seen in test_communication.py.